Homemade integrations vs. iPaaS: the real cost of “saving” on technology you need to know

 • There is no centralized monitoring: errors are detected when the customer has already abandoned the cart or when someone discovers that the stock doesn't add up.

-• Scalability is manual: adding a new channel (a marketplace, a second store, a WMS) implies another plugin, with another contract, another learning curve and another point of failure.
+• Scalability is manual: adding a new channel (a marketplace, a second store, a WMS) implies another plugin, with another contract, another learning curve, and another point of failure.

 In other words: integration ceases to be a business enabler and becomes a constant source of uncertainty.